platonic-io/property-based-testing-stateful-systems/docs/Part04FaultInjection.md

 1. All our faults are in the dependency, i.e. the queue, what if we wanted to inject a fault at the web service level?

-2. If our faults are completely deterministic, can we avoid `info`s altogether?
+2. If our faults are completely deterministic, can we avoid `info`s in the linearisability checker altogether?

 3. The concurrent property doesn’t reveal any bugs that the sequential property already doesn’t catch, can you think of a way of introducing a bug in the SUT which only the concurrent tests can catch?
 If not, can you think of a way of extending/writing a different the SUT to enable this?
 (Hint: think about what kind of SUT Jepsen is pointed at.)